datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 The Members hereby agree as follows:

- **ARTICLE I
+**ARTICLE I CERTAIN DEFINED TERMS**
- CERTAIN DEFINED TERMS ** TC "Article I.  Certain Defined Terms" \\f C
-\\l "1"

-Section 1.1  Definitions  TC "Section 1.1  Definitions" \\f C \\l "2" .
+Section 1.1 Definitions.
 Unless the context otherwise requires, the terms defined in this Article I shall, for the purposes of this Agreement, have the meanings specified.

 "Act" means the Illinois Limited Liability Company Act, 805 ILCS 180/1-1, et seq., as amended from time to time.